Incubation Humidity Guide

 - Quail: 99.9°F/37.5°C for 16-23 days depending on species/breed.

 You will often see different incubation humidity suggested in books and online.
 Some variables affect the optimum humidity, and I will explain some of these below, but if you want the quick answer:

 Humidity during the hatch

-Once a chick ‘pips’ making a small hole in the shell to breathe, 24 hours before hatching, the membrane is at risk of drying it out so be sure to increase humidity about three days before the hatch day.
+Once a chick ‘pips’ making a small hole in the shell to breathe, 24 hours before hatching, the membrane is at risk of drying it out, so be sure to increase humidity about three days before the hatch day.

 Do not remove the lid of the incubator during this time.
 Remember, once a chick hatches, the humidity will increase, and this will help the others.
-If you remove the lid, the humidity is lost!
+If you remove the lid, the moisture is lost!

 What happens when humidity isn't optimum?